DOI format in APA style

-While the 6th edition of the Publication Manual of the American Psychological Association, published in 2010, recommends the original
+While the 6th edition of the Publication Manual of the American Psychological Association, published in 2010, recommended the original

-doi:10.1037/rmh0000008 format, APA has indicated that they follow the Crossref guidelines for displaying DOIs and also recommend this latest format.
+doi:10.1037/rmh0000008 format, APA has updated their guidelines to follow the Crossref guidelines for displaying DOIs with this latest format.

 The CSL styles for the 6th edition of APA has therefore been updated to use the